rami-elementor/speedguard/README.txt

 If your website passes CWV assessment for Origin -- it means that your website is fast enough for the majority of users.
 If it doesn't pass -- it means that you have to fix this.
-If it does pass but quite a few specific URLs are not passing -- it's a good time to look into those URLs and improve them to prevent the entrirewebstie to be marked as failing CWV.
+If it does pass but quite a few specific URLs are not passing -- it's a good time to look into those URLs and improve them to prevent the entrire webstie to be marked as failing CWV.

 I wanted a simple easy-to-use tool to warn me in case my clients' websites performance has a bad tendency and needs my attention.

 I wanted a native WordPress solution, with all information available from the dashboard, simple but still informative, a guard who will do the monitoring every day and ping me, in case something goes wrong.

 I have not found one and that's why I've built this plugin.

-I'll be happy to know that you find it useful as well, feel free to leave a review :)
+I'll be happy to know that you find it useful as well -- please, leave a review.

 P.S.
-Note about PageSpeed Insights: you SHOULD alsways use CWV data in case it is available for your website.
+Note about PageSpeed Insights: you SHOULD always use CWV data in case it is available for your website.
 In case it is not available (when the website is new and/or doesn't have enough traffic yet) -- use PageSpeed Insights.
 But you have to remember, that PSI -- are lab tests, it's just an emulation of real users experience.
 It's better than nothing, of course.
 Watch my talk here if you want to understand [Core Web Vitals Mystery](https://www.youtube.com/watch?v=-80yP6sY0Cg) better.

 == Screenshots ==
-1. HomePage is tested on activation
+1. HomePage is added after activation
 2. Add pages you want to test
-3. View PageSpeed Insights reports
-4. Choose Mobile or Desktop
-5. Choose when you would like to get notified
+3. See Core Web Vitals for the website in general (for Origin)
+4. See Core Web Vitals for individual URLs of your website

 == Installation ==
 = Automatic plugin installation: =
 1. Go to Plugins > Add New in your WordPress Admin
 2. Search for SpeedGuard plugin
 3. Click Install SpeedGuard
-4. Activate SpeedGuard after installation
+4. Activate SpeedGuard
-5. Follow further instructions to add pages that you want to test
+5. You will be redirected to the Tests page and your Homepage will be tested automatically on activation
+6. While the test is running, watch the video in the sidebar to make the most of the plugin

 = Configuration: =
-Go to the SpeedGuard -> Settings page to set the scan frequency and whether you prefer to be emailed.

-For example, you can set tests to run every day and send you a performance report every day, too.

-Or you may want to receive an email just in case the average site speed is worse than say, 5 seconds (adjustable too).
-In this case, the plugin will perform tests every day but only send you the warning if your site is loading slower than the time you have set.
+SpeedGuard is ready to use right after activation.

+Tests are run every day automatically by CRON.

+There are 2 tests type: Core Web Vitals and PageSpeed Insights.
+By default, Core Web Vitals is selected.
+If Google has this data available for your website, it will be used.
+If not -- you will see the notice, switch to PageSpeed Insights in SpeedGuard -> Settings then.

 == Frequently Asked Questions ==